How to Stop Taking Hydrocodone

 - sensitivity to pain

-Taking hydrocodone long term – over several months or even years – will cause much worse withdrawal symptoms than those experienced from short-term use.
-Hydrocodone withdrawal syndrome may also be worse if you have abused hydrocodone by taking it in very high doses or in a manner other than prescribed such as snorting or injecting hydrocodone.
+Still, each case of withdrawal is unique.
+You cannot truly predict the severity or the intensity of symptoms.
+On the other hand, taking hydrocodone long term will cause more severe withdrawal symptoms than if you take it for a few months, or less.
+Hydrocodone withdrawal syndrome may also be worse if you have abused hydrocodone by taking it in very high doses or in a manner other than prescribed, such as chewing, snorting, or injecting hydrocodone.

 Yes, you can just stop taking hydrocodone… but only if you’ve just started.
 Many people are given hydrocodone for a week or two for the management of pain from an illness, accident, or operation.
 If you’re only taking hydrocodone for a short period of time, you can easily stop taking hydrocodone when you no longer need it or your prescription runs out.